 Your application’s CPU, memory consumption, and response time would differ based on the code execution path.
 If most of the threads execute a specific code execution path, then that particular code execution should have to be studied in detail.

 How to source thread related micro metrics?

-	Thread activity related metrics can be sourced from thread dumps.
+Thread activity-related metrics can be sourced from thread dumps.
 Here are 8 different options to capture thread dumps.
-You can use the option that is convenient to you.
+You can use the option that is convenient for you.
 Once you have captured thread dumps, you can upload them to free online thread dump analysis tools like fastThread.io.
 This tool provides all of the above thread activity related micro-level metrics.